Last Updated on March 15, 2025 by Andy

 Field Hockey Pitch

-According to the International Hockey Federation (FHI), a hockey pitch is 100 yards (91.4m) long and 60 yards (55m) wide.
+According to the International Hockey Federation (FIH), a hockey pitch is 100 yards (91.4m) long and 60 yards (55m) wide.
 The lengthwise end of the pitch is marked by a back line.
 At both ends of the pitch, touching the back line, lies the white goal post.
 A straight line is drawn midway between the back lines dividing the pitch into two equal halves.
 This distinguishing line is drawn parallel to the back line.

-Field hockey has 11 active players on the pitch and the substitutes.
-There is one goalie, who tries to save the goal and 10 field players who tries to score a goal.
-The field players are further split up into midfielder, defenders and attackers.
 The number of players in each of these positions will depend on the formation that the coach suggests for his/her individual teams.

-The Game
+The Game Structure

 A typical hockey game consists of two halves of 35 minutes each, with half time of 5–10 minutes.
 A time-out can be called in case of injury.
 While the on field players are armed with hockey sticks, the goalkeeper dons on thick, lightweight pads as a protection for the legs with his/her stick in hand.
 The goalie is allowed to kick the ball or stop it with the foot or the body while in the shooting circle.
 Other players can handle the ball with their respective sticks only.